-A Health Care Flexible Spending Account (FSA) with Carryover is a type of Health Care FSA that allows you to roll over up to $500 of your account balance from one plan year to the next.
-Beginning with plan year 2020, the State of Michigan will offer a Health Care FSA or a Limited Purpose Health Care FSA may carryover up to $550 of unused funds to the following plan year.
+A Health Care Flexible Spending Account (FSA) with Carryover is a Health Care FSA feature that allows you to roll over up to $550 of your account balance from one plan year to the next.
+Employees enrolled in a General Purpose Health Care FSA or a Limited Purpose Health Care FSA may carryover up to $550 of unused funds to the following plan year.
 Any unused funds in excess of $550 will be forfeited.

 - How does Carryover differ from a Grace Period for the Health Care FSA?

-Carryover will allow you to roll over up to $500 of your remaining Health Care FSA balance from plan year 2020 into a plan year 2021 Health Care FSA, after all eligible claims have been submitted by March 31, 2021.
-Unlike the Grace Period, you have the entire year to spend the amount of the Carryover.
+Carryover will allow you to roll over up to $550 of your remaining Health Care FSA balance from plan year 2021 into a plan year 2022 Health Care FSA, after all eligible claims have been submitted by the March 31, 2022 run-out deadline.
+Unlike a Grace Period, you have the entire year to spend the amount of the Carryover.

-The State of Michigan will continue the Grace Period for the Dependent Care FSA, which is January 1st through March 15th, following the end of a plan year.
+The State of Michigan will continue the Grace Period for the Dependent Care FSA, which is January 1st through March 15th, following the end of a plan year on December 31st.
 Balances remaining in the Dependent Care FSA may be used to reimburse eligible expenses incurred during this period or in the prior year.
-Claims must be submitted by March 31, 2021 to be applied to 2020 account balances or they will be forfeited.
+Claims must be submitted by March 31, 2022 to be applied to 2021 account balances or they will be forfeited.

-There is no Grace Period for the 2020 Health Care FSA, as the IRS allows employers to provide a Grace Period or a Carryover for a Health Care FSA, but not both.
+There is no Grace Period for the 2021 Health Care FSAs, as the IRS allows employers to provide a Grace Period or a Carryover for a Health Care FSA, but not both.

 - What is the run-out period?